dekoza/mtgpl/AFR.rst

    When Find the Path enters the battlefield, venture into the dungeon.
 (Enter the first room or advance to the next room.)

    Enchanted land has "|tap|: Add |mana_g|\ |mana_g|."

+:mtgtip:`A-Find the Path<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/0/50a223fc-ded8-4675-a72a-74ca6a44a642.jpg?1647770408|https://scryfall.com/card/afr/A-183/a-find-the-path?utm_source=api>`
+   Enchant land

+   When Find the Path enters the battlefield, venture into the dungeon.

+   Enchanted land has "|tap|: Add two mana of any one color."

 :mtgtip:`Froghemoth<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/2/728e9567-2585-4c03-99a5-3e84fd8044d2.jpg?1627707629|https://scryfall.com/card/afr/184/froghemoth?utm_source=api>`